geooot/zig-sokol-crossplatform-starter/README.md

 Quirks
 - Not really easy to debug for android.
 Surprisingly the xcode debugger works pretty well.
+- Still need XCode to finish the build for iOS.
+It's needed for code signing and final linking.

 ## Things that would be cool to add in the future